Christianity in the 21st century: Francis

 In March 2020 all public masses were suspended in Vatican City and Italy due to the coronavirus pandemic.
 These suspensions began in late-February in the Archdioceses of Milan and Venice and were extended to the rest of the Italian peninsula on 8 March.
-Setting an example for churches unable to celebrate public masses due to the lockdown, Pope Francis began livestreaming daily masses from his home at Domus Sanctae Marthae on 9 March.
+Setting an example for churches unable to celebrate public masses due to the lockdown, Pope Francis began livestreaming daily masses from his home on 9 March.
 Outside Italy, masses in cities around the world were suspended in the days that followed.
 At the height of the outbreak in Italy, on 27 March, Pope Francis imparted the Urbi et Orbi blessing, normally reserved for Christmas and Easter, from an empty Saint Peter's Square following a prayer for the health of all the world.
-For the prayer service, Francis brought the crucifix from San Marcello al Corso which had processed through the streets of Rome during the miraculous plague cure of 1522.
+For the prayer service, Francis brought the crucifix from San Marcello al Corso which had processed through the streets of Rome during a plague in 1522 and is believed to have led to miraculous curing.
 The prayer service concluded with Benediction of the Blessed Sacrament, as church bells were rung and sirens blared across Rome.
 The spread of COVID-19 soon slowed in Italy and public masses were allowed to resume on 18 May, with Pope Francis celebrating his last daily live-stream mass and first public mass since the lockdown on the centenary of the birth of Pope John Paul II.

-In July 2021, Francis abrogated portions of the motu proprio Summorum Pontificum with the promulgation of the motu proprio Traditionis custodes, restricting the permission of priests to offer the Traditional Latin Mass unless they have permission from their bishop.

 In March 2022, Francis promulgated the apostolic constitution Praedicate evangelium, reforming the Roman Curia and allowing lay Catholics to lead dicasteries.

+Francis died on 21 April 2025, the morning after greeting people in St. Peter's Square for Easter Sunday.
+His successor Pope Leo XIV was elected by the College of Cardinals on 8 May 2025.